 So, once you realize that this is a separate type of assignment that shouldn’t be crafted the same way you write other academic tasks, let’s talk about the discursive essay definition.
 So, its definition is rather simple: this is a type of academic assignment that is aimed to discuss a particular issue or problem.
 The author should demonstrate both sides of the problem without stating his or her personal opinion.

 When choosing higher discursive essay topics, it is necessary to admit that the style of this task should be kept formal and impersonal compared to other written assignments.
-The structure is strict and similar to other essays: you should submit an introduction, the main body, and the conclusion.
+The structure is strict and similar to essay on science: you should submit an introduction, the main body, and the conclusion.
 Each separate question should be discussed in a separate paragraph so that the readers can distinguish what you are writing about and how many arguments you provide.